DewayneM/github.io/README.md

 Strangers To Ourselves - Timothy D. Wilson Deutsch

-56 is great:
+57 is great:
 How I track my life: Tracking quality of life with Reporter Live Like a Hydra: Thoughts on how to get stronger when things are chaotic.

 Monthly Reports
-2014:
+2015:

-October 1st 2014:
+January 12th 2015:

 Summary:

 Weight:

-Outcome of previous goal:
+Outcome of previous goal: Fail on the Do pushups 2 or more days per week.

 New goal: Do pushups on 2 or more days (low bars ftw)